exoplatform/exo-documentation/docs/GettingStarted.rst

 Editing an activity
 --------------------

-1. Click the button |image135| on the top right of your activity.
-Two buttons appears: Edit and Delete.
+1. Click the pulldown menu on the top right of your activity : |image135|.
+Two entries appear: Edit and Delete.

 	|image136|